darrylmendonez/daily-briefing/README.md

 **General Project Summary**

-Based on user inputted location, the web app will find the current weather, images taken around the area, and events happening around the area.
+Based on user inputted location, the web app will find the current weather, traffic, images taken around the area, and events happening around the area.

 **Technologies Used**
 * HTML